Reinforcement learning for adaptive interior point methods in convex quadratic programming: Introduction

 Despite the flexibility of learning-based methodologies, considerable attention was devoted to accelerating \emph{first-order} optimization methods, driven by their scalability and applications in machine learning.
 Exemplarily, the architecture proposed in \cite{sambharya2023end} consists of a neural network mapping from the QP problem data to warm-starts, learned across families of QPs.
 Dedicated to proximal methods for image processing, the tuning-free approach of \cite{wei2022tfpnp} formulates the online hyperparameter selection as a sequential decision-making problem and implements a policy network for automated parameter search.
 Closer to our focus here is RLQP \cite{ichnowski2021rlqp}, which couples the OSQP solver with a reinforcement learning (RL) agent: by learning a policy to adapt the internal parameters of the ADMM algorithm, RLQP can outperform OSQP (with its fine-tuned heuristic update rules) on a variety of problems.

 In contrast, the combination of learning techniques and \emph{second-order}, or Newton-type, methods remains relatively unexplored.
 We investigate the coupling of a regularized IP solver for QPs with a policy for online hyperparameter tuning, parametrized with a simple neural network and learned by RL.
-Compared to the single-loop structure of OSQP, the architecture arising from an IP scheme can be represented with two nested loops, where each inner loop corresponds to the approximate solution of a subproblem (by executing some iterations of Newton method); see Figure~\ref{fig:framework}.
+Figure~\ref{fig:framework} illustrates the algorithmic framework and the feedback interconnection between QP solver and RL agent.
+Following the approach of RLQP \cite{ichnowski2021rlqp}, we learn a policy $\pi_\zeta$ (e.g., a neural network parameterized by $\zeta$) that maps states $\sigma$ to actions $\alpha$ with the goal of maximizing an accumulated reward $\mathcal{R}$.
+Compared to the single-loop structure of OSQP, the architecture arising from an IP scheme (the \emph{QP Environment}) can be represented with two nested loops, where the inner loop corresponds to the approximate solution of a subproblem (by executing some iterations of Newton method).
 While ubiquitous in second-order methods and with well established convergence theory, the two-loop structure does not fit the RL framework developed for RLQP, because of endogenous parameter sequences controlling the solution process (and affecting the MDP formalization).
 We aim to fill this gap by exploring a machine learning framework suitable for accelerating the tuning and solution process of QP solvers beyond first-order methods.

 \paragraph{Contribution}